For those who look to the night skies for guidance on their adventure, we come to the Circle of Stars Druid.

 In combat, the Dragon Starry Form allows you to treat a roll of 9 or less as a 10 when you are making a Constitution Saving Throw to maintain concentration on a spell.

-A large amount of Druid spells require concentration, which means that you can get tons of use from this form.
+A huge amount of Druid spells require concentration, which means that you can get tons of use from this form.

-The Dragon Starry Form can easily become the make-or-break factor in maintaining your strongest spells.
+The Dragon Starry Form can easily become the make-or-break factor in maintaining your strongest Druid spells.

 Among the secrets that the stars share with those who seek to understand them are powerful omens of events yet to come.